Aubèrt

 The town of Aubèrt, which was part of the old town of Betlan, is located 912 meters high, on the right side of the Garonne, near the N-230 road, 4 km from Vielha.
 It is presided over by the church of the Mare de Déu del Roser, a Romanesque building (12th century) with a camapanarde tower erected in the 16th century.
-On the outskirts, near the cemetery, there is the Romanesque parish church of Sant Martí (13th century), which was the one of the old monastery of Sant Agustí, today disappeared.
+On the outskirts, near the cemetery, there is the Romanesque parish church of Sant Martí (13th century), which was one of the old monasteries of Sant Agustí, today disappeared.